SM 32x450 [2xM8] / N52 - magnetic roller

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these magnets can be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are highly flammable.